 Don’t let the gray skies get you down!
 There is so much to see and do in Salem, Massachusetts even when the weather isn’t quite sunny and dry.

 If you forget your rain gear, or if the unpredictable New England weather decides to rain unexpectedly, you may want to purchase an umbrella or poncho.
-Pop into a local shop like Coon’s Card & Gift Shop to pick up a last-minute umbrella or poncho.
-Should the rain come with chills, sweatshirts are available at Salemdipity, Trolley Depot, and Witch Tees.
+Pop into a local shop like The Peabody Essex Museum Store to pick up a last-minute umbrella or poncho.
+Should the rain come with chills, sweatshirts are available at District Trading Co. , Trolley Depot, and Witch Tees.
 You may also want to bring along an extra bag to store your wet umbrella, poncho, or jacket in, so if the rain lets up during your visit you’ll be able to comfortably carry your rain gear without wetting the rest of your belongings.
+Make sure you start your visit at the Destination Salem Visitor Information Center to get some information about Salem, MA, a map, as well as ponchos, umbrellas, winter hats, and dry socks!

 With any visit to Salem, starting at the Salem Regional Visitor Center will help you get your bearings, and learn a quick overview of what the community has to offer.
 While at the visitor center, you may opt to see a film screening of Salem Witch Hunt: Examine the Evidence, a 35-minute film on the history of the Salem Witch Trials.
 (Note: The visitor center’s hours change seasonally.
 Confirm hours at nps.gov/sama.)

 The majority of Salem’s museums and attractions, including walking tours, are open for business rain or shine.
 If you are looking to minimize the time spent out in the rain, you’ll want to visit the Peabody Essex Museum.
 One of the nation’s fastest growing art museums, a visit here can easily last for a couple of hours or the entire day.
-This summer, the museum is open until 8 pm on Friday evenings, giving you more time to explore indoors if needed.
+Make sure you stop into their newest exhibit The Salem Witch Trials: Restoring Justice open until November 26th.

 To learn about the Salem Witch Trials, the Salem Witch Museum, Witch Dungeon Museum, Witch History Museum, and Salem Wax Museum are all within walking distance, and all presentations and exhibits take place indoors.
 Also a short walk away from the visitor center is Witch Pix.
 Located in the Museum Place Mall, this costume studio allows you to take on the role of a witch or wizard for a memorable photo shoot experience.